Last updated: November 19, 2021

-Lake Parramatta Reserve has a free car park right at the official entrance to the reserve, with a capacity of more than 60 parking spots.
-If this is full, you should be able to find suburban street parking nearby.
+Lake Parramatta Reserve has three car parking areas close to the entrance to the reserve, with a capacity of more than 60 parking spots.
+If the reserve is full, you can park nearby on Bourke St.

-You can easily access the reserve via Lackey Street off Bourke Street in North Parramatta (see map location).
+To drive to the reserve, turn into Lackey Street from Bourke Street in North Parramatta (see map location).

 About Lake Parramatta Reserve

-The Lake Parramatta Reserve is a man-made reservoir just north of Parramatta, and 30 kilometers west of the Sydney CBD.
+The Lake Parramatta Reserve is a man-made water reservoir and parkland just north of Parramatta and 30 kilometres west of the Sydney CBD.

-The Reserve is open all year round, with the main gate opening at 6:30 am and closing at 5:30 pm (7:30 pm during summer months).
+The Reserve is open all year round, with the main gate opening at 6:30 am and closing at 5:30 pm (7:30 pm during the daylight savings months).

-Besides hiking, the area also offers great picnicking and BBQ facilities, a designated swimming area, playgrounds, boat hire, a cafe, and free parking.
+Besides hiking, the area also offers excellent picnicking and BBQ facilities, a designated swimming area, playgrounds, boat hire, a cafe, and free parking.

 Lake Parramatta Dam